puppetlabs-toy-chest/puppet-quest-guide/Setup_Guide/quest_guide_setup.md

 	**password:** puppet

-2. Now that you are connected to the Learning VM, use Puppet to activate your Quest Guide:
+Now that you are connected to the Learning VM, use Puppet to activate your Quest Guide:

 		puppet apply setup/guide.pp

-Congratulations; the Puppet manifest you just applied configured and activated an Apache server host your very own LVM Quest Guide.
+Note that this might take a few minutes to complete.
+Puppet is working behind the scenes to apply the `guide.pp` manifest.
+We prepared this manifest both as an effecient way to get your Learning VM Quest Guide up and accessible from your web browser, but also as a demonstration of what Puppet is capable of.

 To access your Quest Guide and begin your journey, direct your web browser to **http://<LVM's IP address>/quests/welcome**.